-Our 25 years of experience helping organizations improve their project performance has taught us that the work breakdown structure or WBS is the best predictor of the success of a new project.
-By reviewing the work breakdown structure before a project starts it is relatively easy to determine five key project success factors:
+Reviewing the project’s work breakdown structure or WBS is the best way for an executive to predict the success of a new project.
+In this work breakdown structure review, it is relatively easy to answer five key project success questions:

 - Will the project team members clearly understand what the PM expects of them?

 - Will the project manager be able to identify problems early when they are small rather than after it is too late to fix them?

 - Will executives and the project sponsor be able to assess progress versus the plan?

 - Will the estimates of work, cost and duration be reasonably accurate?

 - Will the project manager be able to exercise tight control and spot problems early without micromanaging the team?

 It is very efficient to assess the entire project planning process by reviewing the work breakdown structure before work starts.
 At that point, the PM can still make corrections and avoid dozens or hundreds of hours of wasted time.
 This is such an efficient insurance policy on new projects that we recommend all projects have a peer review of the WBS before they launch.
 Main WBS Work Breakdown Structure Page